adielcristo/symfony-doc-pt-br/service_container.rst

 Linting Service Definitions
 ---------------------------

-The ``lint:container`` command checks that the arguments injected into services match their type declarations.
-It's useful to run it before deploying your application to production (e.g. in your continuous integration server):
+The ``lint:container`` command performs additional checks to ensure the container is properly configured.
+It is useful to run this command before deploying your application to production (e.g. in your continuous integration server):

 .. code-block:: terminal

     $ php bin/console lint:container

+    # optionally, you can force the resolution of environment variables;
+    # the command will fail if any of those environment variables are missing
+    $ php bin/console lint:container --resolve-env-vars

+.. versionadded:: 7.2

+    The ``--resolve-env-vars`` option was introduced in Symfony 7.2.

-Checking the types of all service arguments whenever the container is compiled can hurt performance.
-That's why this type checking is implemented in a :doc:`compiler pass </service_container/compiler_passes>` called ``CheckTypeDeclarationsPass`` which is disabled by default and enabled only when executing the ``lint:container`` command.
-If you don't mind the performance loss, enable the compiler pass in your application.
+Performing those checks whenever the container is compiled can hurt performance.
+That's why they are implemented in :doc:`compiler passes </service_container/compiler_passes>` called ``CheckTypeDeclarationsPass`` and ``CheckAliasValidityPass``, which are disabled by default and enabled only when executing the ``lint:container`` command.
+If you don't mind the performance loss, you can enable these compiler passes in your application.

+.. versionadded:: 7.1

+    The ``CheckAliasValidityPass`` compiler pass was introduced in Symfony 7.1.

 .. _container-public: